johns-coderoom/Brain-Awareness-/README.md

-# 1st Scientific Conference for high school stdents : Do you know your brain?-
+# 1st Scientific Conference for high school students : Do you know your brain?-